NessComputing/maven-numbers-plugin/README.md

 * skip - true, false - When set, skip the execution of the plugin. default is "false".
 * onDuplicateProperty - ignore, warn, fail - When a property is defined multiple times, react accordingly. (default: fail)
 * onMissingProperty - ignore, warn, fail - When a property definition is incomplete (value missing), react accordingly. (default: fail)
-* activeGroups - defines which groups are active.
+* activeGroups, activeGroup - defines which groups are active.
 The idea is that most of this configuration can be done in a pluginManagement section and then the <activation> field is used in the actual build profiles to activate various groups.
 Default: empty (no groups).

 ### propertyGroup